-Why should we get a Co-Ownership Agreement?
+Why do you need a Co-Ownership Agreement?

 - Your options if the relationship fails